stormid/scaffold/docs/making-websites/css.md

 </div>
 ```

-Multiple rows, elements full screen on small screens, two-up at the medium breakpoint, three-up at the large breakpoint and up
+Multiple rows, elements are full width on separate rows on small screens, two per-row at the medium breakpoint, and three per-row at the large breakpoint and up
 ```
 <div class="row">
     <div class="col xs-12 md-6 lg-4"></div>